-As of December 2007 we had 570 employees.
+As of February 2009 we had 564 employees.
 This headcount excludes our Superstars, who are independent contractors.
+In January 2009, WWE announced that it was reducing approximately 10% of its staff across all areas of its global operations.
 Our in-house production staff is supplemented with contract personnel for our television production.
 We believe that our relationships with our employees are generally satisfactory.
 None of our employees are represented by a union.